inflmts/gale/README.md

 InfiniteLimits Core Console Configuration (previously known as _corecon_, _psi_, or _coreterm_)

+## Preface

+This is my personal terminal-only configuration consolidated into a Git repository.
+This is my imprint, my personality in the form of files and utilities tailored only to me, on the software universe I willingly and gratefully accept from the many millions of open source developers worldwide contributing to the betterment of the programs we use every day.
+This repository will most likely change dramatically -- my skills will improve, my needs will adapt, and my whims will fluctuate -- but it will always remain, at its core, a distinct reflection of me and my will to do things differently.

+My speech is finished.
+Let's get down to business.

 ## Overview

-This is my personal terminal configuration consolidated into a Git repository, a rite of passage for any Linux user seeking something more from their computing environment.
-This is my imprint, my personality in the form of files and utilities tailored only to me, on the software universe I willingly and gratefully accept from the many millions of open source developers worldwide contributing to the betterment of the programs we use every day.
-This repository may change drastically -- my skills will improve, my needs will adapt, and my whims will fluctuate -- but it will always remain, at its core, a distinct reflection of me.

-The way this repository works is simple: Symlink `~/.local/gale` to this directory.
-Do host-specific configuration with `windconf`.
-Run `gale-apply` to make things happen.

-Windconf is Gale's local configuration system.
-The `windconf` command queries and modifies the configuration file `$XDG_CONFIG_HOME/gale/config`, which is a text file with an extremely simple format.
-Each line corresponds to exactly one entry, consisting of a key (containing any character except '=') and optionally a '=' followed by a value (containing any text).
-See `windconf --help` for usage.
-A list of variables Gale itself recognizes it provided below, though Gale will quietly ignore other variables set in the configuration file (for use by Storm, for example).

-The `gale-apply` command generates and installs files.
-As the build system, Gale currently uses Ninja coupled with simple shell scripts for speed and simplicity.

-## Installation

-Run the bootstrap script from the source directory:

-    ./bootstrap

-This will set up the environment for you, symlink `~/.local/gale`, and spawn a shell.
-(It'll tell you this, of course.)
-Here you can use the usual Gale
-commands:

-    windconf set systemd
-    gale-apply

-## Changing the Source Root

-On the other hand, if you only change the source root, run:

-    ./bootstrap --symlink

-To correct the symlink.
+Gale exclusively deals with files.
+A _build_ in Gale consists of generating and installing files to the home directory.
+Gale uses Ninja to perform builds.
+This has several benefits compared to an approach involving symlinks:

+- Host-specific configuration is easy.
+All it takes is writing a generator and adding a new configuration option.

+- Making changes or checking out different versions of this repository will not immediately affect the stability of the system.
+The system is also less likely to fall into a dangerous state where different files within the system (ie. symlinked vs. generated files) reflect different revisions of this repository.

+- Programs that modify their configuration files will not accidentally affect this source tree.

-## Configuration
+## Building & Configuration

+The `configure` script sets build-time configuration and generates the Ninja build file.
+It is usually not necessary to invoke `configure` directly, only when building for the first time or changing configuration.
+Ninja is able to detect when the `configure` script changes and update its build file accordingly.
+Usage:

+    ./configure [<option>...]

-The following configuration variables are understood by Gale:
+The following configuration options are currently supported:

-    systemd
+    --builddir=<dir>
+      The build directory (default: build)

+    --prefix=<dir>
+      The base directory for static files (default: ~/.local)

+    --bindir=<dir>
+      The directory for user executables (default: <prefix>/bin)

+    --systemd
-      Enable systemd support (eg. user environment configuration, units).
+      Enable systemd support.

-    autologin=<action>
-      Automatically do something on login.
-Supported values for <action> are:

-      storm:<action>
-        Forward to Storm.